 Plot \bar{v}1 for all five nodes.
 How does the time variation of \bar{v}1 differ for different positions?
 Recall that the two points closest the wall are located in the URANS region and the other two are located in the LES region.
 In the URANS region the turbulent viscosity is much larger than in the LES region.
-How do you expect that the difference in ν_t affects the time history of \bar{v}1 .
+How do you expect that the difference in ν_t affects the time history of \bar{v}1 ?
+But you should also keep in my mind that the turbulent fluctuations are created by the mean flow gradient (i.e. the production).
+Small mean flow gradients means little or no creation of turbulence.
 Does the time history of \bar{v}1 behave as you expect?
 What about \bar{v}3 ?